Being young in Europe today - family and society

-Figures on consensual union (with or without a legal basis) are derived from EU statistics on income and living conditions (EU-SILC).
-The 2013 ad-hoc EU-SILC module on subjective well-being provided data on life satisfaction, the meaning of life and happiness.
+Figures on subjective well-being are derived from EU statistics on income and living conditions (EU-SILC).
+This source was used to provide data on life satisfaction and happiness.

 EU policies related to migration and the migrant population

-In May 2013, the European Commission published the EU Citizenship Report 2013 (COM(2013) 269 final); it noted that EU citizenship brings new rights and opportunities.
+In 2017, the European Commission published the EU Citizenship Report 2017.
 Moving and living freely within the EU is the right most closely associated with EU citizenship.
 Given modern technology and the fact that it is now easier to travel, freedom of movement allows EU citizens to expand their horizons beyond national borders, to leave their country for shorter or longer periods, to come and go between EU Member States to study and train, to travel for business or for leisure, to shop across borders or to look for work.
 Free movement potentially increases social and cultural interactions within the EU and closer bonds between EU citizens.
 In addition, it may generate mutual economic benefits for businesses and consumers, including those who remain at home, as internal obstacles are removed.

 EU policies targeting subjective well-being

-Measuring well-being has an inherent appeal: well-being is arguably the ultimate aim of all EU policies, and the common thread that runs through them all.
-Promoting the well-being of people in the EU is one of the principal aims of the EU, as set forth by the Treaty on European Union.
-In the EU a broad range of outcomes is considered when evaluating the objectives of social and economic policy including subjective measures around the quality of life.
-Many EU and Member State bodies report on subjective well-being and publish associated reports going beyond gross domestic product (GDP) as the overall measure of societal performance.
+Measuring well-being has an inherent appeal.
+Promoting the well-being of people is one of the principal aims of the EU, as set forth by the Treaty on European Union.
+In the EU, a broad range of outcomes is considered when evaluating the objectives of social and economic policy, including subjective measures around the quality of life.
+Many international, EU and national bodies report on subjective well-being and publish associated reports going beyond gross domestic product (GDP) as the overall measure of societal performance.